 Acacia Road

-A Victorian front, brought back from a hundred years of paint.
+A Victorian front, brought back to the brick.

-Underneath all the paint was London stock — the soft yellow brick most of E17 is built from, with red detailing picked out at the corners and round the windows.
-It had been there since the 1880s.
-It just hadn't been visible since the 1970s.
+A late-Victorian terrace in E17.
+The front had been painted white in the 1970s and stayed that way for fifty years.
+Underneath the paint was London stock — the soft yellow brick most of the postcode is built from, with red detailing picked out at the corners and around the windows.
+The brick had been there since the 1880s.
+It hadn't been visible since the 1970s.

 Considering a similar project?